A Movement for Truth, Justice, and Human Dignity

 Young Africa is a global platform advancing truth, justice, and peaceful civic action by connecting history, policy, and the voices of ordinary people.

-History has shaped the present.
-Unresolved injustice shapes the future.
 From the promise that all are created equal to the contradictions embedded in law, the struggle for dignity continues.
 Young Africa exists to confront these truths and bring people together in peaceful action.

 What We Do